vtian72/portfolio/README.md

 # Welcome!

 Hey there!
-I'm Vincent, a Data Scientist based in Cambridge, MA, but originally from Perth, Australia 🇦🇺
+I'm Vincent, a Data Scientist with ~3 years of experience based in Cambridge, MA, but originally from Perth, Australia 🇦🇺

 I'm currently...